euRafal/ELK_Stack_Project/README.md

 # ELK_Stack_Project
-In this project I set up a cloud monitoring system by configuring an ELK stack server.
+This project created an ELK Stack server with a cloud monitoring service.

 ## Automated ELK Stack Deployment